 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 Keep reading on down this page to help you plan your trip.
 We provide great ideas for sightseeing with our suggestions in our Places of Interest section.
 You can gather useful information on our rental car services and tips for driving with your car rental in Thailand.
 To ensure the safety of your rental vehicle in Thailand, Sixt rigorously follows standardized international regulations regarding the age and quality of our vehicles.
 Every vehicle in our fleet is also subjected to mandatory maintenance and regular safety checks.

 At Sixt, our fleet offers a large selection and wide array of car categories so you can find the perfect model for your travel.
 We offer affordable rates on leading brand compact cars and sedans, SUVs, sports cars, convertibles and more.
 Any of our car rental deals in Thailand can be customized according to your requirements.
 There are numerous add-ons which can be included as you book online.
-Extras like additional drivers, navigation systems, insurance protections and child seats can help secure you an optimal drive.
+Extras like additional drivers, navigation systems, coverage protections and child seats can help secure you an optimal drive.

 All renters and drivers must present a valid driving license and a valid passport upon collection of their Sixt car rental in Thailand.